stuartellis/sve-personal-website/content/articles/copier-project-maintenance.md

 [tasks](https://copier.readthedocs.io/en/stable/configuring/#tasks).
 You must use the _—trust_ flag to enable these to run.

-> Copier supports both HTTPS and SSH.
+> Copier supports fetching templates from remote Git repositories over HTTPS and SSH, as well as from repositories on
+> the local system.
 Access Copier templates in private Git repositories by using SSH authentication.
-> If you do not use an SSH agent, you can pass
+If you do not use
+> an SSH agent, you can pass
 > [credentials](https://copier.readthedocs.io/en/stable/faq/#how-to-pass-credentials-to-git).

 ### Updating Specific Files